Individual Solutions for Your Solar Roof

 The biggest advantage of solar roof shingles is their aesthetic value.
 Solar shingles are usually of a dark blue or purple color and therefore hardly noticed in between similar colored asphalt shingles.

 Solar roof shingles are suited for home-owners who don´t want to have large solar panels on their roofs.
 As they are not as effective as regular panels, solar shingles have to be installed on a bigger area to get the same amount of electricity.
 Houses with small roofs may not have enough space to install a sufficient amount of solar shingles.
-But efficiency rates of solar shingles are increasing and installation costs often lower than for regular solar panels.
+But efficiency rates of solar shingles are increasing and installation costs are often lower than for regular solar panels.